lucky-wolf/DW2-XL/README.md

 ### v1.2.2
 - Fixed vanilla bug in phasers: weapon speed 1500
 - Relaxed the tech lines of ionic armor and star marine barracks to be linear, not requiring the normal armor nor the normal crew quarters, but being their own line of research
-  - Makes upgrades less of a pain in the butt (and they already cost 2x research vs. their normal varients for the same level of base armor or crew capacity)
+  - Makes upgrades less of a pain in the butt (and they already cost 2x research vs. their normal variants for the same level of base armor or crew capacity)
 - Added one more level of ion sheath armor (equivalent to impervious)
 - Upgraded super armor to have ion sheath properties

 ### v1.2.1
-- Renormalized all hyperdrives to increase speed of hyperdrives in general (starting above base Gerax)
+- Normalized all hyperdrives to increase speed of hyperdrives in general (starting above base Gerax)
-  - Gerax/Torrent gives incremntal improvement in all areas for higher research cost overall
+  - Gerax/Torrent gives incremental improvement in all areas for higher research cost overall
   - Kaldos offers the quickest init & recharge times plus best accuracy, but with limited range and 2nd worst efficiency
   - Equinox offers the highest speeds, but with the worst efficiency and poor accuracy
   - Calista-Dal offers the longest ranged jumps combined with highly efficient engines and good accuracy, but with somewhat reduced speed and poorest initialize and recharge times